aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ---

-### A note about spaces and lexemes
+### Lexemes and spaces

-- By convention, we assume a lexeme _starts at the current position, and may have space following it._

 ```
 hello = symbol "hello"

-parseTest hello "hello   " -- this works
+parseTest hello "hello hello " -- this works
-parseTest hello "   hello" -- this does not
+parseTest hello "   hello hello" -- this does not
 ```

 ---